Nemo08/csv2ifc/README.md

 Also, if CSV data have non-ascii chars, then CSV **MUST** be in UTF8 encoding

-Using: csv2ifc -c data.csv -o ifcdata.out
+Using: csv2ifc -c data.csv -o ifcdata.ifc

 ![Screenshot](https://user-images.githubusercontent.com/1295497/165466241-d75d7f57-e297-433f-b3ac-6f75a956b447.png)